bpabel/fbflask/README.md

 fbflask
 =======

-A test flask application that uses the Facebook javascript SDK to provide some basic visualization.
+A flask application that uses the Facebook javascript SDK to provide some basic visualization.